French soundtrack composers are feeling a double pinch in cinema

 The publishing scam

-The other aspect of the deal is that it has become customary for producers and sometimes channels to demand the publishing rights to music featured in their shows or movies.
+The other aspect of the deal is that it has become customary for producers and sometimes channels to demand the publishing rights to music featured in their shows or movies from soundtrack composers.
 The job of a publisher is to protect and promote compositions, notably securing future uses.
 In that respect, handing the publishing rights of a movie score to the producer is a waste of time and probably even a conflict of interest.
 Precious few movie and TV producers have a clear understanding of what music publishing actually is, and simply use it as a way of taxing the composer.
 They often end up by doing an “administration deal” with a bona-fide music publisher as the complexity of the job sinks in.
 So their role is at best a middle-man and at worst coercion.